KULeuven-Diepenbeek/osc-course/content/ch7-scheduling/towards.md

 ## Real-world schedulers

 ### Run queue - Hey, you there, get in line !!!
 Processes that are ready to be scheduled are in the **ready** state.
-Processes that are waiting for IO are in state.
+Processes that are waiting for IO are in **waiting** state.
 All these **queues** need to be maintained and managed.
 In the chapter on *Pointers*, *linked lists* were discussed.
 This technique is heavily used for managing these types of queues.

 Depending on the strategy that a scheduler follows different queue systems might be more suited.
 Remember, the scheduler chooses the next task, a preferably as-fast-as-possible.